 Why it matters

-Trends in Unemployment
+Trends in unemployment

 About the Data

 Data show unemployment rates for metropolitan statistical areas as defined by the U.S. Census Bureau.
 The U.S. Bureau of Labor Statistics tracks unemployment levels.
 Annual unemployment rates are calculated using the average of all 12 monthly metropolitan unemployment rate estimates.
 A person who has lost his or her job, has become discouraged about the prospect of finding work, and has not sought employment in the last four weeks is not considered part of the labor force and therefore is not included in unemployment estimates.
-Due to the length of the recent economic downturn, some controversy has arisen over unemployment rate metrics because the measure does not include discouraged persons; a CMAP Policy Update analyzes alternative measures of unemployment.
-The Chicago metropolitan statistical area MSA encompasses 14 counties, including the counties of Cook, DeKalb, DuPage, Grundy, Kane, Kendall, Lake, McHenry, and Will in Illinois, Kenosha County in southeast Wisconsin, and the counties of Jasper, Lake, Newton, and Porter in northwest Indiana.
+Due to the length of the recent economic downturn, some controversy has arisen over unemployment rate metrics because the measure does not include discouraged persons; a 2014 CMAP Policy Update analyzed alternative measures of unemployment.
+The Chicago metropolitan statistical area encompasses 14 counties, including the counties of Cook, DeKalb, DuPage, Grundy, Kane, Kendall, Lake, McHenry, and Will in Illinois; Kenosha County in southeast Wisconsin; and the counties of Jasper, Lake, Newton, and Porter in northwest Indiana.

-Download the dataset.
+Download the data.